 How to Apply

-Scholarship submission should be e-mailed to Ilene Cann (ilene.cann@corvallis-clinic.com) in two PDF files.
+Scholarship submissions should be e-mailed to Foundation@Corvallis-Clinic.com in two PDF files.

 The first PDF File should include the following in order: